ICB-DCM/pyABC/CONTRIBUTE.rst

 Tox
 ~~~

-Secondly, this installs the virtual testing tool
+Second, this installs the virtual testing tool
 `tox <https://tox.readthedocs.io/en/latest/>`_, which we use for all tests,
 format and quality checks.
 Its configuration is specified in ``tox.ini``.
 To run it locally, simply execute::